Merlo Partido: Government

-The mayor until 2015 was Raúl Alfredo Othacehé, a lawyer and local peronist politician.
-He was elected mayor in 1991 and reelected in 1995, 1999, 2003 and 2007.
+The Intendant until 2015 was Raúl Alfredo Othacehé, a lawyer and local peronist politician.
+He was elected mayor in 1991 and reelected in 1995, 1999, 2003, 2007 and 2011.
 In María O'Donnell's non-fiction book El Aparato (The Political Machine) an entire chapter is dedicated to Othacehé, portraying him as a corrupt politician.

 The Council is controlled by the peronist party and its allies.

 Economy

 According to the 1993 National Economic Census the manufacture industry represented 50.2% of the local economy.
 The transnational groups Philip Morris and Pirelli have a cigarette plant and a tire plant —respectively— in the industrial park, at the surroundings of Merlo railway station.

 Wholesale and retail trade, repair of motor vehicles 10.32%; transport, storage and communication 5%; financial intermediation, real estate and renting 13.72%.

 The agriculture and livestock industry only represented 0.15% of the economy.
 The main activities are dairy farming, market gardening (flower farming and organic vegetable farming), poultry and beekeeping, organized in small and medium enterprises (SMEs).